Suffolk

 Road (Highways Safety) related deaths

-Concerns summary The Orwell Bridge has easily accessible walkways with a low concrete wall offering inadequate fall prevention.
+Concerns summary (AI summary) The Orwell Bridge has easily accessible walkways with a low concrete wall offering inadequate fall prevention.
 There are no physical deterrents or handholds, posing a significant risk of falls that has led to multiple deaths.